Vaskivskyi/docs-asusrouter/docs/library/config.md

     - `types`: Property exposing the type converters.
     - `__contains__(key)`: Standard function to support `key in config` checks.

-  - `Config`: Global AsusRouter configuration manager.
+  - `ARGlobalConfig`: Global AsusRouter configuration manager.

 - **Instances**

-  - `ARConfig`: Singleton instance of `Config` for global use.
+  - `ARConfig`: Singleton instance of `ARGlobalConfig` for global use.

 ---